- Definition of “Emergency”

 You may ask our staff about routine questions that do not require legal advice.
 Our staff are not licensed to practice law and cannot give legal advice.

 We do not text MHCLG business matters and do not receive texts.
-Do not text any Attorney or member of the Staff for Firm business.
+Please do not text any Attorney or member of the Staff for Firm business as we will not respond.
+Also, for security and ease of our own work flow, we do not use Google docs or any proprietary software to access documents.

 3. Billing; Non-Billable Time